folio-org/docs/content/en/docs/Settings/Settings_data_import/settings_data_import.md

 ### Searching for an import action profile

-Use the search bar to search for action profiles contained in the Action profile table.
+Use the search bar to search for action profiles contained in the Action profile list.

-The Action profiles table contains the following columns:
+The Action profiles list contains the following columns:

 -   **Name.** Name of the action profile.
 -   **Action.** The action contained within the action profile.